Chaminda Vaas: Record breaking

 In 2001–02, he took 26 wickets in a series win against the West Indies at home.
 This included one match-haul of 14 wickets in the third test, a feat only achieved by two fast bowlers in the subcontinent, the other being Imran Khan.
 At the 2003 Cricket World Cup, held in South Africa, Vaas picked up 23 wickets, becoming the leading wicket taker in the tournament.
 This included a best of 6–25 against Bangladesh, where Vaas also took a hat-trick with the first three deliveries of the Bangladesh innings.
 It is the first time in Test or one-day history that a bowler has taken a hat-trick with the first three balls of a game.

 In August 2004, he took six wickets in the second innings at the SSC to deliver Sri Lanka their first-ever series win over South Africa by handing out a comprehensive thrashing.
-Along with rookie fast bowler Lasith Malinga, a canny Vaas exploits conditions far better than the visitors and in the fourth innings the pair terrorises South Africa's batsmen.
+Along with rookie fast bowler Lasith Malinga, a canny Vaas exploited conditions far better than the visitors and in the fourth innings the pair terrorised South Africa's batsmen.

-In July 2005, Vaas completes another excellent contest against West Indies, taking 13 wickets in a 2-0 drubbing to become Man of the Series.
+In July 2005, Vaas completed another excellent contest against West Indies, taking 13 wickets in a 2-0 drubbing to become Man of the Series.

-In December 2005, he reaches the 300-wicket milestone in Tests against India.
+In December 2005, he reached the 300-wicket milestone in Tests against India.

 For his performances in 2004 and 2005, he was named in the World Test XI by ICC.
 He was also named in the ICC ODI Team of the Year in 2004 and 2007.